xqill275/introduction-to-tech-stack-website-project/README.md

 ```
 cd /website
 ```
-2. now you need to launch the app.js file with node.js to do this simply enter:
+Now, you need to launch the app.js file with Node.js.
+To do this, simply enter:
 ```
 node .\app.js
 ```
-3. now that you have launched this you should see the text:
+Now that you have launched this, you should see the text:
 ```
 Listening for requests on port 3000
 ```
-if you see this that means that the website is now being hosted on your localhost on port 3000 now goto your browser of choice and search for the website:
+If you see this, it means that the website is now being hosted on your localhost on port 3000.
+Now, go to your browser of choice and search for the website:
 ```
 http://localhost:3000/
 ```

 ## Project Plan
-I talked a little bit about this in 'Project Goals and Objectives' section of this readme file while developing this project I wanted to do the most important and time consuming features first, I also implemented the pages based on I as a user would interact with a webpage.
+I discussed this in the 'Project Goals and Objectives' section of this readme file.
+While developing this project, I focused on the most important and time-consuming features first.
+I implemented the pages based on how I, as a user, would interact with a webpage.

-1. the home page and 404 page (started: 14/11 finsihed: 15/11) :
+1. The home page and 404 page (started: 14/11, finished: 15/11):

-  this is the first part of the project that I worked on as I belive that it is the most important part of any webpage espacially if it's for a busissness for instance if a user likes how the webpage looks they are more     likely to put trust into the website so if they are willing to purchase any products, they will feel more confident entering there card details
+This is the first part of the project that I worked on because I believe it is the most important part of any webpage.
+Especially for a business, if a user likes how the webpage looks, they are more likely to trust the website.
+This trust can lead to them making purchases, feeling confident in entering their card details.

-2. Login page (started 15/11 finsihed: 18/11):
+2. Login page (started 15/11, finished: 18/11):

-  now that the homepage is done I started to work on the login and registration page.
-For this project we didn't need to do the backend only the front end but I wanted to teach my self node.js so I spent longer on this page then I intened to but it does work you can register and login into that account as both an student and a lecture.
+Now that the homepage is done, I started to work on the login and registration page.
+For this project, we didn't need to handle the backend, only the frontend.
+However, I wanted to teach myself Node.js, so I spent more time on this page than intended.
+It works; you can register and login into that account as both a student and a lecturer.

-3. student user page (started: 20/11 finsihed 20/11):
+3. Student user page (started: 20/11, finished 20/11):

-   now that the login and registeration page was done, the user need someone where to go once they had logged in so the next part of the website I worked on was the student user page.
-This wasnt as hard as I was thinking it was going to be as all I had was give the user a form for the new infomation such as: profile pic, work history, education history etc then use some javascript to replace the old text with the new text
+Now that the login and registration page were done, the user needed somewhere to go once they had logged in.
+The next part of the website I worked on was the student user page.
+This wasn't as challenging as I thought it would be.
+All I had to do was give the user a form for new information such as a profile picture, work history, education history, etc. Then use some JavaScript to replace the old text with the new text.

-4. job board (started 25/11 finsihed: 1/12):
+4.Job board (started 25/11, finished: 1/12):

-This part of the website took the longest complete as I also wanted to learn about cookies and how they worked as I only wanted lectures to be able to post new jobs. so as the user logins into an account as a lecuter it will store the type of user they are. so when they goto the jobboard page the webpage will check the cookie for the type and if the type is lecutre it will display a button for the user to create a new job. the jobboard also took a while as I wanted to add a working search bar so the user could search thrpugh all the avalive jobs.
+This part of the website took the longest to complete.
+I also wanted to learn about cookies and how they worked because I only wanted lecturers to be able to post new jobs.
+As the user logs into an account as a lecturer, it will store the type of user they are.
+So, when they go to the job board page, the webpage will check the cookie for the type, and if the type is 'lecturer,' it will display a button for the user to create a new job.
+The job board also took a while because I wanted to add a working search bar so the user could search through all available jobs.

-5. Lecture user page (started: 1/12 finsihed 1/12):
+6. Lecture user page (started: 1/12, finished 1/12):

-   the lecture user page was very simple as I had already done the hard work with the student user page so I could re-use most of it. all i had to do was changed the fields to fit for the lecture page
+The lecture user page was straightforward as I had already done the hard work with the student user page.
+I could reuse most of it.
+All I had to do was change the fields to fit for the lecture page.

 ## Choice of Tech Stack and Architecture

 ### Technologies Used

-This project was built using a very simple tech stack, HTML, CSS, JavaScript, and Node.js:
+This project was built using a simple tech stack: HTML, CSS, JavaScript, and Node.js:

 - **HTML and CSS:**
-  - HTML and CSS was used to structure and style the webpage
+  - HTML and CSS were used to structure and style the webpage.

 - **JavaScript:**
-  - javascript was mostly used for the functionalty ofd the site such as the testimonials and the creating of job postings
+  - JavaScript was mostly used for the functionality of the site, such as testimonials and creating job postings.

 - **Node.js:**
-  - I used node.js for my backend, it allowed me to run server side code that was used for managering requests and the editing and reading of files on the host computer
+  - I used Node.js for my backend.
+It allowed me to run server-side code used for managing requests and editing/reading files on the host computer.

+## Future considerations for scaling
+In the future, one of the main aspects that I would like to get working is persistence, especially with the job board.
+Currently, once you refresh the jobs you have created, they get wiped.
+Another instance is the user profiles; any data you enter will be wiped once you refresh the page.
+The way I would probably implement this is by using a database that stores all the job data.
+Then, whenever a new job gets added, we can just update that database.

+I would also love to make the login and register more secure.
+Currently, you could change your cookie to be a different type, then you get all the benefits of being logged in.
+The way I'm currently storing passwords and usernames is also very insecure as they are all in plain text.
+I would like to implement a database and hashing of the passwords.

+## Risk Assessment
+As mentioned, the biggest risks of my website currently revolve around data loss and security.
+Data loss is a concern, especially with the current setup where jobs and user profiles are not persistently stored.
+Implementing a database will significantly mitigate this risk, ensuring that valuable information remains intact even after page refreshes.

+Security is another crucial area of concern.
+The current practice of storing passwords and usernames in plain text poses a significant threat to user accounts.
+Hashing passwords and storing them securely in a database will be a critical step towards improving the overall security posture of the website.
+It's essential to address these risks proactively to ensure a robust and reliable user experience.

 ## In-code documentation for key functions and components